DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

    A209VYM20201	fastboot
    ```
 1. Type on your computer `fastboot oem unlock`.
-1. Install fastboot image by typing `fastboot flash boot .<image_filename>.img` on your computer (<image_filename>.img is the img-file you have downloaded in 1.).
+1. Install fastboot image by typing `fastboot flash boot <image_filename.img>` on your computer (<image_filename.img> is the img-file you have downloaded in 1.).
 1. Type on your computer `fastboot oem lock`.

+## 5. Install LineageOS
+1. Reboot your fairphone again to bootloader mode: Type `adb reboot bootloader` on your computer.
+1. Your fairphone now boots to the new LineageOS recovery image.
+1. Choose Factory Reset - Format Data/Factory Reset
+1. Return to main menu
+1. Apply update - Apply from ADB
+1. Type `adb sideload <lineagos.zip>` on your computer (<lineagos.zip> is the zip-file you have downloaded in 1.).

-1.2.1.
-Optional installation of GooglePlay Store
+### 5.1 Optional installation of Google Apps
-- If you can't abstain from the Play Store there exist a minimum Google installation, (pico) Open GApps.
+If you can't abstain from the Google Apps or the Google Play Store there exist packages with various scopes, you will find a package comparison here: https://github.com/opengapps/opengapps/wiki/Package-Comparison
-- Download the favored version from [here][GApps].
+1. Download the favored version from [here][GApps].

-1.3.
-Prepare Phone (on Your Fairphone)
-- start phone in Recovery Mode
-- choose Factory Reset - Format Data/Factory Reset
-- apply update - Apply from ADB

-1.4.
-Install LineageOS (on Your Computer)
-- adb sideload <lineagos.zip>
-- optional: adb sideload <gapps.zip>
+1. Install the gapps the same way, you installed LineageOs: `adb sideload <gapps.zip>`

+## 6. Start LineageOS
+1. Return to main menu

 1.5.
 Apply LineageOS (on Your Fairphone)
 - apply update